schadenfred/proscrypt-koans/README.md

 # Chapter 2

-A warrior I greatly admire used to say that all decisions we make follow a cycle of observe, orient, decide, act -- and then repeat.
+A warrior I greatly admire used to say that all decisions we make follow a cycle:  Observe, orient, decide, act -- and then repeat.
 It's not as simple as that but his name was [John Boyd](https://en.wikipedia.org/wiki/OODA_loop), and you can read more about his cycle [here](https://www.artofmanliness.com/articles/ooda-loop/).
 Let's get started with an observation.

 ## Observation

 I had broken my glasses skiing in Lake Tahoe, and was out of contact lenses, and so went to [Deputy Optics](https://www.deputyoptics.com/) in Carson City, Nevada.
-I showed Wesley there my broken glasses.
+I showed Wesley Deputy the optician my broken glasses.
 He asked if I had my prescription.
 I didn't -- Who keeps eyeglass prescriptions in their wallet though anyways, right? -- Then he said he could call and get it from my optometrist.
 We called, only to be told the prescription was out of date, and it was the optometrist's policy not to send copies of out-of-date prescriptions.
 I didn't have time to get an appointment with a nearby optometrist, so Wesley used a machine to analyze the broken glasses to guess ate the prescription, and told me he'd have them ready the next day.
 Then wired my broken frames together and sent me home, amazed at his customer service and genuine concern.

 But it bugged me that the optometrist wouldn't even send a copy of the old prescription.
 I mean, it's my medical record, not his, and I payed for it, so why can't I just have a copy of it, right?
 It turns out that optometrists in California and pretty much everywhere else in the US have bribed their state legislatures to prevent opticians from making glasses based on out of date prescriptions, supposedly in the patient's interest, but really in their own.
 They want you pay.
 I guess I don't blame them.
 If I could use the government to force everyone who wants to learn programming to pay me for this tutorial, I probably I would.